Landscaping and Planting a Garden from Scratch

 Research

-Our laundry renovation (you can read about it here) was completed in March, and immediately after that, I started my research on gardening in Alberta.
+Our laundry room makeover was completed in March, and immediately after that, I started researching gardening in Alberta.
 The first (and best) thing I did was join a Facebook group for local gardeners.
 They gave me a lot of good advice.
 Book recommendations from them also led me to the following three books I now use as references:

 Gardening books